Last Update Aug/13/2012: check out PyQtX, nice and easy one stop installation app. Thanks AbiusX!

 Save and close the file.

-- Unzip PyQt into a folder, and cd to that folder, like what we do for install SIP
+- Unzip PyQt into a folder, and cd into that folder, like what we just did for install SIP

 - Inside PyQt’s folder, type